greg-raven/grus/_posts/2009-04-05-obama-no-amnesty-2.md

 Why, then, are you proposing a mass legalization (amnesty ) of illegal aliens?
 You must realize (as Vice President Biden does) that this would only harm America’s unemployed and underemployed.

-Please do not support any “comprehensive immigration reform!”
+Please do not support any "comprehensive immigration reform!"
 Such a proposal, if enacted by the Congress and signed by you, would irrevocably harm tens of millions of Americans.

 Phone me if you would like to talk about this,